Saint Virgin Mary's Coptic Orthodox Church also known as the Hanging Church (El Muallaqa) is one of the oldest churches in Egypt.

 The church is approached by 29 steps, early travelers to Cairo dubbed it : the Staircase Church

-The land surface has risen by some 6 metres since the Roman period so that the Roman tower is mostly buried below ground, reducing the visual impact of the church's elevated position
+The land surface has risen by some 6 metres since the Roman period so

 The Church possibly the first built in Basilican style